 You’re confusing skincare with skin health

-“There’s a huge misconception about anti-ageing skin care, where women think that anti-ageing is something separate to skin health.
-The best anti-ageing treatment you can do for your skin is to keep it healthy; it’s that simple!
-Maintaining good, healthy oil and water content in the skin keeps it resilient to intrinsic and extrinsic ageing.” - Jocelyn Petroni
+“There’s a huge misconception about anti-aging skin care, where women think that anti-aging is something separate to skin health.
+The best anti-aging treatment you can do for your skin is to keep it healthy; it’s that simple!
+Maintaining good, healthy oil and water content in the skin keeps it resilient to intrinsic and extrinsic aging.” - Jocelyn Petroni

 You’re not washing your face enough

 “Not performing a double cleanse at night is a big one: for best cleansing results, perform an initial cleanse to remove your makeup, and then a secondary cleanse to actually cleanse your skin and prepare it for your subsequent at-home products.” - James Vivian

 “Stop turning to laser and skin resurfacing treatments for a quick pick-me-up.
 Sure, they stimulate collagen and make your skin look fabulous, but it’s only for a limited amount of time.
 The inflammation caused by such practices is proven to be aging for your skin long term.” - Jocelyn Petroni

 “Applying eye cream over moisturizer?
 Don’t let your potent (and potentially expensive) eye cream have to fight its way through your moisturizer.” - James Vivian